-A staffer from Saanich Solid Waste Services staff was there with a garbage truck picking up a littered beside the park’s garbage can.
+A staffer from Saanich Solid Waste Services was there with a garbage truck picking up a heaping pile of litter from beside the grassy area’s garbage can.

 “It’s corn on the cob pieces, food and [a lot of] paper plates,” Renton said.
 “The [worker] said every Sunday there’s a pile of garbage left from a group of people that have a picnic there.”

 In addition to food scraps the picknickers left empty food trays, disposable cutlery, boxes, plastic wraps, bags and more.
 The mess was made worse by crows and probably raccoons.